Statistical Estimation of Ergodic Markov Chain Kernel over Discrete State Space: Main results

 The proof of Theorem~\ref{thm:learn-lb} actually yields a bit more than claimed in the statement.
 For any $\pimin \in \oclprn{0, 1/d}$, a Markov chain $\mc$ can be constructed that achieves the $\frac{d}{\eps^2\pimin}$ component of the bound.
-Additionally, the $\frac{1}{\pssg \pimin}$ component is achievable by a class of {\em reversible} Markov chains with spectral gap $\sg = \Theta(\pssg)$, and uniform stationary distribution.
+Additionally, the $\frac{d}{\pssg}$ component is achievable by a class of {\em reversible} Markov chains with spectral gap $\sg \leq \pssg \leq 2 \sg$, and uniform stationary distribution --- for which $\pimin = 1/d$ --- exhibiting tightness of the obtained bound.

-Although the sample complexity $\lsc\ub$ depends on the pseudo-spectral gap $\pssg$ and minimal stationary probability $\pimin$ of the unknown chain, these can be efficiently estimated with finite-sample data-dependent confidence intervals from a single trajectory both in the reversible \citep{hsu-mixing-ext}, and even in the non-reversible case \citep{wolfer2019mixing}.
-The form of the lower bound $\lsc\lb$ indicates that in some regimes, estimating the pseudo-spectral gap up to constant multiplicative error, which requires $\tilde{\Omega} \paren{\frac{1}{\pssg \pimin}}$, is as difficult as learning the entire transition matrix (for our choice of metric $\TV{\cdot}$).
-We stress that our learner only requires ergodicity (and not, say, reversibility) to work.
+The form of the lower bound indicates that in some regimes, estimating the pseudo-spectral gap up to constant multiplicative error, which requires $\frac{d}{\pssg}$ \citep{hsu2019, pmlr-v99-wolfer19a}, is as difficult as estimating the entire transition matrix (for our choice of metric $\nrm{\cdot}_\infty$).
+We stress that our procedure and guarantees only require ergodicity (and not, say, reversibility) to work.

-Our results also indicate that the transition matrix may be estimated to precision $\eps = \sqrt{\pssg d}$ with sample complexity $\tilde{O} \left( \frac{1}{\pssg \pimin} \right)$, which is already relevant for slowly mixing Markov chains.
-For this level of precision in the reversible case, in light of \citet{hsu-mixing-ext}, one also obtains estimates on $\sg$ and $\pimin$ with no increase in sample complexity.

-Finally, even though the upper bound formally depends on the unknown (and, in our setting, not learnable) initial distribution $\bmu$, we note that (i) this dependence is logarithmic and (ii) an upper bound on $\Pimu$ in terms of the learnable quantity $\pimin$ is available.